aws-samples/amazon-eks-security-immersion-day/content/6-network-security/2-vpc-lattice-service-access/4-multi-cluster-usecases/4-export-import-services/index.en.md

 ### Improve situation

-How can we improve this ? while it is quick for Kubernetes to add a new pod and delete the old one, it take longer for this to reflect in the VPC Lattice targetgroup.
+How can we improve this ? while it is quick for Kubernetes to add a new pod and delete the old one, it take longer for this to reflect in the VPC Lattice target  group.
-Following the [EKS Best Practice guide for resiliency](https://aws.github.io/aws-eks-best-practices/networking/loadbalancing/loadbalancing/#ensure-pods-are-deregistered-from-load-balancers-before-termination), we are going to add a preStop Hook in our pod definition so that it will wait for 30 seconds before exiting, allowing to keep responding for ongoing request, the time it is removed from the targetgroup
+Following the [EKS Best Practice guide for resiliency](https://aws.github.io/aws-eks-best-practices/networking/loadbalancing/loadbalancing/#ensure-pods-are-deregistered-from-load-balancers-before-termination), we are going to add a preStop Hook in our pod definition so that it will wait for 30 seconds before exiting, allowing to keep responding for ongoing request, the time it is removed from the target group

 :::code{language=yaml showCopyAction=false showLineNumbers=true highlightLines='2,5'}
         lifecycle: